 2. Consumer insights as to why they do not access SHABBV services.

-A summary paper is included here.
+A summary of the Rapid Review paper is included here.

 The WA Sexual Health and Blood-borne Viruses Advisory Committee (WA SHaBBVAC) assists the WA Department of Health’s Chief Health Officer under Part 2, s.33 of the Public Health Act 2016.
 The WA SHaBBVAC includes members from non-government organisations, health service providers, researchers, policy-makers and three consumer representatives.
 You can read more about this Committee here.
 There is a consumer portal you can check out here.

 HCC is working collaboratively with the three consumer members to develop a strategy to ensure a wider consumer voice is brought into the SHaBBVAC meetings.